 This course is a lab course to be taken by students in the A.S. degree in Health Science.
 It is the lab connected to the Human Anatomy and Physiology course.
-(Prerequisite: Lab Manual)
+(Prerequisite: BIO 2123 or concurrent enrollment with BIO 2123.
+Lab fee required for on-campus course.)